 Each Federation shall certify to the WBC that all team and independent skiers meet the qualifications set out in the IWWF Rules of Eligibility.
-These rules can be found at: http://www.iwsf.com/eligibility/IWWF%20World%20Eligibility%20Rules.htm
+These rules can be found at: worldbarefootcouncil.com.

 2002: TEAM COMPOSITION

 - (A) Junior Championships (Boys/Girls).
 Each Federation affiliated to the IWWF shall have the right to select a team comprised of four members with a maximum of three of any one sex, to represent it in the Junior World Barefoot Championships. - (B) Open Championships (Men/Women).
 Each Federation affiliated to the IWWF shall have the right to select a team comprised of six members with a maximum of five of any one sex, to represent it in the Open World Barefoot Championships. - (C) Senior Championships (Gentlemen/Ladies).